Contributed by Life Healing Center clinical team member Kathryn Taylor, MA, LPC/MHSP.

 An important step to re-establishing necessary and loving relationships is to open up some honest and sincere communication pathways.
 It is critical to discuss what the new expectations will be in the relationship.
 Calmly discussing what the relationship roles will demand ensures that you will not get treated like an addict forever, and that the ones that you want to demonstrate your love for will have reasonable expectations of your future behavior.

 Clearly, taking communication from tense and strained to calm and open is not a step that will happen automatically.
 Counseling might even be needed to help each party to understand the other.
-Also, there are online resources to turn to that have helped countless families and friends work through the complicated issues associated with the relationship aspect of addiction recovery.
+Also, there are resources that are online to turn to that have helped countless families and friends work through the complicated issues associated with the relationship aspect of addiction recovery.

 This well-known nonprofit organization provides a handy guide to communicating and connecting with children of all ages.